mister-walter/mister-walter.github.io/content/papers/enumerative-data-types-with-constraints.md

 Many verification and validation activities involve reasoning about constraints over complex, hierarchical data types.
-For example, distributed protocols are often defined using state machines that govern the behavior of processes communicating with messages which are hierarchical data types with statedependent constraints and dependencies between component fields.
+For example, distributed protocols are often defined using state machines that govern the behavior of processes communicating with messages which are hierarchical data types with state dependent constraints and dependencies between component fields.
 Fuzzing, analyzing and evaluating implementations of such protocols requires solving complex queries that pose challenges to current SMT solvers.
 Generating fields that satisfy type